How to measure AI performance

 Step #4: Comparing results with projections

-Step #5: Analyze results and continuously monitor and improve
+Step #5: Analyze results and drive continuous improvement

 Best practices for measuring AI performance